sgrankin/mk/mk.1.md

 by an arbitrary string, called the stem.
 In interpreting a meta-rule, the stem is substituted for all occurrences of % in the prerequisite names.
-In the recipe of a meta-rule, the environment variable $stem contains the string matched by the %.
+In the recipe of a meta-rule, the environment variable `$stem` contains the string matched by the %.
 For example, a meta-rule to compile a C program using might be:

     %: %.c
         cc -o $stem $stem.c

-Meta-rules may contain an ampersand & rather than a percent sign %.
-A % matches a maximal length string of any characters;
-an & matches a maximal length string of any characters except period or slash.

 The text of the mkfile is processed as follows.
 Lines beginning with `<` followed by a file name are replaced by the contents of the named file.
 Lines beginning with `<|` followed by a file name are replaced by the output of the exe- cution of the named file.
-Blank lines and comments, which run from unquoted # characters to the following newline, are deleted.
+Blank lines and comments, which run from unquoted `#` characters to the following newline, are deleted.
 The character sequence backslash-newline is deleted, so long lines in mkfile may be folded.
 Non-recipe lines are processed by substituting for `{command}` the output